NickDenji/news_project-docker-/README.md

 This is a Django-based news application that allows **journalists to create articles**, **editors to approve them**, and **readers to view approved content**.

-The system demonstrates:
+The project demonstrates:

 * Role-based access control
-* REST API design
+* REST API design using Django REST Framework
 * Containerisation with Docker
 * Flexible database configuration for different environments